Madhav-Malhotra/multi-search-dropdowns/documentation.md

 - `dropInit (type: array)`: 1+ boolean values are required.
 The length of this array must be the same as `dropIDs`.
 Each boolean will determine if each dropdown autoselects an option on render.
   - Note: dropdowns with multiple selections enabled autoselect all options.
 Dropdowns with multiple selections disabled autoselect the first option.
   - Note: if the above autoselect behaviours aren't what you're looking for, you can select whichever options you'd like with the `classInstance.setActiveOption()` method.
+- `disabled (type: array)`: 1+ boolean values are required.
+The length of this array must be the same as `dropIDs`.
+Each boolean will determine if each drop down is disabled.

 &nbsp;